chris-armstrong/aws-smsdk/README.md

 and the protocol generators may only be able to work on some services (and their implementations may incomplete or buggy).

-At the moment, we can generate bindings for the AwsJson_1.0 protocol, which covers a significant number of SDKs but has not been thoroughly tested for completeness or compliance.
-(If you know of good compliance suites for AWS service implementations, please reach out!)
+We currently can generate bindings for services using the `AwsJson1.0/1.1` protocols.
+We have added support for these services:

+* SQS
+* DynamoDB

+Note that we do not have any compliance suites to test our implementations for each service - if you have any ideas, please get in touch.

 ## Installation